Donate

 Caregivers: Frequently Asked Questions

-What do I need to know before I open a home daycare?
+What do I need to do before I open as an Independent Home Child Care Provider?

-How many children can I have in my home child care?
+How many children can I have in my daycare?

-As an independent home child care provider you can provide care for up to 5 children under the age of 13, including your own under the age of 4 at any one time.
-Please see Ministry Guidelines for the complete details.
+As an independent home child care provider you can provide care for up to 5 children, under the age of 13 at any one time.
+Please see this Ministry Infographic for more details.

 Where else can I advertise to find clients?